TheresaLui/SelfHelpContent_v2/articles/microsoft.network/nva-diagnostics.md

 - Checked for Network Security Groups (NSGs) blocking traffic from source VM to NVA VM: **<!--$SourceToNvaNsgStatus-->[SourceToNvaNsgStatus]<!--/$SourceToNvaNsgStatus-->** <br><br>
 See below for detailed steps on resolving detected issues.
 <!--/issueDescription-->

-## Steps to resolve detected issues:
+## Steps to resolve detected issues

 - **Fix Source, NVA, or Destination VM Health Issues:** <br>
         Check to make sure the VM is in a running state.
 If it is in a running state, choose the 'Redeploy' button in the portal.
-See [here](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows#use-the-azure-portal) for more information on 'Redeploy'.<br> <br>
+See [here](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows#use-the-azure-portal) for more information on 'Redeploy'.
 - **Enable IP Forwarding on NVA NIC:** <br>
         A Network Virtual Appliance (NVA) must have IP forwarding enabled on its Network Interface Card (NIC).
 To enable IP forwarding on the NVA NIC:

    1. Find the NIC in the portal and
    2. Select the 'IP configurations' blade <br>
    3. Select the 'Enabled' option for the 'IP Forwarding' field.
 Here is a walk-through on [enabling IP forwarding](https://docs.microsoft.com/azure/virtual-network/virtual-network-network-interface#enable-or-disable-ip-forwarding) <br>

-    Here is more information on [how to troubleshoot NVA devices](https://docs.microsoft.com/azure/virtual-network/virtual-network-troubleshoot-nva). <br> <br>
+    Here is more information on [how to troubleshoot NVA devices](https://docs.microsoft.com/azure/virtual-network/virtual-network-troubleshoot-nva).

  - **Fix Network Security Groups:** <br>
         If the access control (security rules) result is not desired, view the Effective Security Rules to determine if the addition or modification of a customer-defined security rule is required.
 Fix Effective Security Rules

-   1. From a browser, navigate to http://portal.azure.com and, if necessary, sign in with your Azure account.
+   1. From a browser, navigate to http://portal.azure.com and, if necessary, sign in with your Azure account
-   2. Click Browse > Network Interface.
+   2. Click Browse > Network Interface
    3. Select the Network Interface of your VM
    4. Click on the Effective routes blade
-   5. Modify the appropriate rule which is likely due to setting the destination IP address as an address in the Virtual Network.
+   5. Modify the appropriate rule which is likely due to setting the destination IP address as an address in the Virtual Network